This Week on TV (5/24-5/30)

 Posted by K.C.
 Morgan Categories: Food & Home, Reality, Cable, News,

 Live, which began 10 years ago, quickly brought attention to the little-known network and turned the host into a household name.
-Although the show stops production on December 11, 2007, Lagasse will still be part of the Food Network family.
-The Essence of Emeril will continue to air and while the chef himself - who’s still working on new ideas - will remain on hand to take part in food-related specials and shows.
+Although the show stops production on December 11, 2007, Lagasse will still be part of the Food Network family. will continue to air and while the chef himself - who’s still working on new ideas - will remain on hand to take part in food-related specials and shows.

 CNN